-AI can automate fire department NERIS reporting by pulling structured data from CAD, RMS, and apparatus systems to pre-populate required fields, then drafting incident narratives from those data points — reducing the average company officer report completion time from 20–40 minutes to under 10.
-As NERIS (the National Emergency Response Information System) replaces NFIRS as the federal incident reporting standard, departments that build AI-assisted reporting workflows now will be positioned to meet the new data quality requirements without significantly increasing the administrative burden on company officers.
+AI can automate fire department NERIS reporting by pulling structured data from CAD, RMS, and apparatus systems to pre-populate required fields, then drafting incident narratives from those data points, reducing the average company officer report completion time from 20 to 40 minutes to under 10.
+NFIRS was retired on February 1, 2026, and NERIS, the National Emergency Response Information System, is now the only national fire incident reporting system.
+Every 2026 incident is reported in NERIS, so departments that have not yet built efficient reporting workflows are already feeling the added burden on company officers.
 FlorianAI supports NERIS data integration as part of its core operations capability.

 What NERIS Is and Why It Matters